-NOTICE OF 2019 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2020 ANNUAL MEETING OF SHAREHOLDERS

-When

-Tuesday, May 7, 2019, 8:00 a.m.
+When Tuesday, May 12, 2020, 8:00 a.m.
 (Pacific Time).

-Where

-Callaway Golf Company 2180 Rutherford Road Carlsbad, California 92008

-(A map is provided on the back page of these materials for your reference)

-Items of Business

-Record Date

-How to Vote

-- To elect as directors the ten nominees named in the accompanying proxy statement. - To ratify, on an advisory basis, the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for the 2019 fiscal year. - 3.
-To approve, on an advisory basis, the compensation of the company's named executive officers. - 4.
+Where Callaway Golf Company 2180 Rutherford Road Carlsbad, California 92008 (A map is provided on the back page of these materials for your reference) Items of Business 1.
+To elect as directors the ten nominees named in the accompanying proxy statement.
+To ratify, on an advisory basis, the appointment of Deloitte &amp; Touche LLP as the company's independent registered public accounting firm for the 2020 fiscal year.
+To approve, on an advisory basis, the compensation of the company's named executive officers.
+To approve an amendment to the Certificate of Incorporation to eliminate cumulative voting in the election of directors.
 To transact such other business as may properly come before the annual meeting and at any adjournments or postponements thereof.

-March 11, 2019.
+Record Date March 16, 2020.
 Only shareholders of record at the close of business on the record date are entitled to receive notice of and to vote at the annual meeting or any adjournment or postponement thereof.

-Please vote your shares promptly to ensure the presence of a quorum at the annual meeting.
+How to Vote Please vote your shares promptly to ensure the presence of a quorum at the annual meeting.
 Please review the proxy materials for the annual meeting and follow the instructions in the section entitled "Voting Information" of the accompanying proxy statement beginning on page 3 to vote.
-As described on page 6 of the accompanying proxy statement, any shareholder attending the annual meeting may vote in person even if he or she previously returned a proxy or voted via the Internet or by telephone.

-Carlsbad, California March 18, 2019 By Order of the Board of Directors,
+As described on page 6 of the accompanying proxy statement, any shareholder attending the annual meeting may vote in person even if he or she previously returned a proxy card by mail or voted via the Internet or by telephone.
+Carlsbad, California March 26, 2020 By Order of the Board of Directors,